European Parliament: Elected Parliament

 In 1979, its members were directly elected for the first time.
 This sets it apart from similar institutions such as those of the Parliamentary Assembly of the Council of Europe or Pan-African Parliament which are appointed.
 After that first election, the parliament held its first session on 17 July 1979, electing Simone Veil MEP as its president.
 Veil was also the first female president of the Parliament since it was formed as the Common Assembly.

 As an elected body, the Parliament began to draft proposals addressing the functioning of the EU.
 For example, in 1984, inspired by its previous work on the Political Community, it drafted the "draft Treaty establishing the European Union" (also known as the 'Spinelli Plan' after its rapporteur Altiero Spinelli MEP).
-Although it was not adopted, many ideas were later implemented by other treaties.
-Furthermore, the Parliament began holding votes on proposed Commission Presidents from the 1980s, before it was given any formal right to veto.
+Although it was not adopted as such by the Member States, many of its ideas were later taken up in subsequent amending treaties.
+Furthermore, the Parliament began holding votes on proposed Commission Presidents from the 1980s, before it was given any formal right to veto their appointment.

-Since it became an elected body, the membership of the European Parliament has simply expanded whenever new nations have joined (the membership was also adjusted upwards in 1994 after German reunification).
-Following this, the Treaty of Nice imposed a cap on the number of members to be elected: 732.
+Since it became an elected body, the membership of the European Parliament has expanded when new nations have joined (the membership was also adjusted upwards in 1994 after German reunification).
+Following this, the Treaty of Nice imposed a cap on the number of members to be elected: 732, later raised to 751 by the Treaty of Lisbon.

 Like the other institutions, the Parliament's seat was not yet fixed.
 The provisional arrangements placed Parliament in Strasbourg, while the Commission and Council had their seats in Brussels.
 In 1985 the Parliament, wishing to be closer to these institutions, built a second chamber in Brussels and moved some of its work there despite protests from some states.
 A final agreement was eventually reached by the European Council in 1992.
 It stated the Parliament would retain its formal seat in Strasbourg, where twelve sessions a year would be held, but with all other parliamentary activity in Brussels.
 This two-seat arrangement was contested by the Parliament, but was later enshrined in the Treaty of Amsterdam.
 To this day the institution's locations are a source of contention.

-The Parliament gained more powers from successive treaties, namely through the extension of the ordinary legislative procedure (then called the codecision procedure), and in 1999, the Parliament forced the resignation of the Santer Commission.
-The Parliament had refused to approve the Community budget over allegations of fraud and mis-management in the Commission.
+The Parliament gained more powers from successive revisions of the EU treaties, notably through the extension of the ordinary legislative procedure (originally called the codecision procedure), and the right to approve international agreements through the consent procedure.

+In 1999, the Parliament forced the resignation of the Santer Commission.
+The Parliament had refused to approve the Community budget over allegations of fraud and mis-management in the commission.
 The two main parties took on a government-opposition dynamic for the first time during the crisis which ended in the Commission resigning en masse, the first of any forced resignation, in the face of an impending censure from the Parliament.